Browse by Medical Category

 My lab currently has two active areas research: 1) Understanding the role of bromodomain-containing family of epigenetic “readers” for gene expression programs following pathogen infection of innate immune cells and 2) the contribution of small non-coding RNAs and their associated proteins to antiviral immunity.

-Dr Kate L. Jeffrey is an Assistant in Immunology at Massachusetts General Hospital, Instructor of Medicine at Harvard Medical School and an associated researcher at the Broad Institute of MIT & Harvard.
-Kate performed her undergraduate studies at the University of Melbourne and completed her Ph.D. with Professor Charles Mackay at the Garvan Institute of Medical Research in Sydney.
-She then worked as an Immunology editor with Nature Medicine in New York in 2007 before performing her postdoctoral research with Professor Sasha Tarakhovsky at The Rockefeller University.
-Kate is also co-founder of the New York Imagine Science Film Festival, now in its 5th year in New York City.
+Dr Kate L. Jeffrey is an Assistant Professor of Medicine at Harvard Medical School, an Assistant in Immunology at Massachusetts General Hospital and an associated researcher at the Broad Institute of MIT & Harvard.
+Kate performed her undergraduate studies at the University of Melbourne, Australia, and completed her PhD with Professor Charles Mackay at the Garvan Institute of Medical Research in Sydney, Australia.
+She then worked as an Immunology editor with Nature Medicine in New York in 2007 before performing her postdoctoral research with Professor Sasha Tarakhovsky at The Rockefeller University in New York.
+Kate is also co-founder of the New York Imagine Science Film Festival, now in its 7th year in New York City.
+She started her independent laboratory at MGH in 2012.

 Dr. Kate JeffreyGastrointestinal UnitThier 3 WEL-340Massachusetts General Hospital60 Blossom St, Boston, MA 02114Office: 617-643-5887Fax: 617-724-6518KJeffrey@mgh.harvard.edu